stillefront/metamachinejs/readme.md

-The metamachine - rewritten for the web!
+metamachine - rewritten for the web!